 The Excel DCOUNTA function counts matching records in a database using criteria and an optional field.
-When a field is provided DCOUNTA will only count numeric records when the field value is not blank.
+When a field is provided, DCOUNTA counts both numeric and text values when the field value is not empty.
 Use DCOUNT to count only numeric values in a given field.

 Count matching records in a database

 database - Database range including headers.

 field - [optional] Field name or index to count.

 criteria - Criteria range including headers.